 Chemical absorbers represent a vessel over which a highly hygroscopic substance (calcium or lithium chlorides or bromides) is placed.
 The aim is to allow the moisture of the air passing through the substance to be removed and the resulting aqueous solution to be discharged into the vessel.

 Appliances sold on the market are totally unfit to control humidity in living quarters and, to a lesser extent, do not fulfill the role they are promoting.
 Such structures are used in hermetically sealed volumes where the capacity of the device is not particularly important – for example, to prevent mold from a refrigerator inoperative.
 The reasons for their unfitness in housing are as follows:

-Many people are interested in the topic mold removal.
+Many people are interested in the topic mold cleanup.
 Sometimes they even wonder do they need to break the plaster to cope with the problem.